jsonnet-libs/jsonnet-training-course/_gen/lesson2.md

 ```

-This will set `version` in `jsonnetfile.json` to ensure downstream users install the
-dependency that works with the library.

-`jb` defaults to the `master` tag, new Github repos default to the `main` tag.
-To override
-this, add `@main`:

-`$ jb install github.com/jsonnet-libs/xtd@main`

-Alternatively it is possible to pin to a certain tag:
+This can be done by setting `version` on a dependency, you can use `jb install` for this.

+If authors are aware, then they often provide a version tag (eg. `v1.0`):

 `$ jb install github.com/jsonnet-libs/xtd@v1.0`

-_(eg, v1.0 tag does not exist on the xtd repo)_
+_(eg. v1.0 tag does not exist on the xtd repo)_

----
+It is also possible to pin to a very specific commit:

+`$ jb install github.com/jsonnet-libs/xtd@803739029925cf31b0e3c6db2f4aae09b0378a6e`

+#### Alternative naming pattern

 There are also libraries that might have a bit of an alternative naming pattern that
 doesn't align well with the `legacyImports` feature.
 For example